NachiketGadekar1/browserllama/README.md

    ```

 ## Supported platforms
    Current version of browserllama only runs on chromium based browsers on windows.
+Firefox support is in beta.